SharvariMore/Weather-app/README.md

-React app which displays weather conditions for a given city It specifies the temp in celsius alongwith the type of weather It specifies current date, time, month, year for given city alongiwth it's country
+Developed a React app that displays the current weather conditions, temperature in Celsius, and date and time (including month, year, and country) for a given city.

 ![Screenshot (1365)](https://user-images.githubusercontent.com/83008601/149890610-bbbdeb0f-4aa8-4a58-9aa0-25e18cb20607.png)